bravogolfgolf/Scoped-Reusable-Client-Code/README.md

-# Scoped-Reusable-Client-Code
+# Example of how to call Scoped UI Script from Scoped Client Script
-Scoped Reusable Client Code
+Currently only works in Service Portal